rosin-project/rxros2/README.md

 ### Sample with Frequency

 The operator `rxros2::operators::sample_with_frequency` will at regular intervals emit the last element or message of the observable message stream it was applied on - that is independent of whether it has changed or not.
 This means that the observable message stream produced by `rxros2::operators::sample_with_frequency` may contain duplicated messages if the frequency is too high and it may miss messages in case the frequency is too low.
-This is the preferred way in ROS 2 to publish messages on a topic and therefore a needed operation.
+This is the preferred way in ROS2 to publish messages on a topic and therefore a needed operation.

 The operation operator `rxros2::operators::sample_with_frequency` comes in two variants.
 One that is executing in the current thread and one that is executing in a specified thread also known as a coordination in RxCpp.